brettdavies/cf_office_hours/supabase/seeds/README.md

 ## Data Sources

-CSV files loaded from `supabase/seeds/data/`:
+All data is hard-coded directly in the SQL seed files as INSERT statements.
+This approach:
+- Ensures version control of all test data
+- Eliminates external file dependencies
+- Provides immediate visibility into data structure and content
+- Simplifies database reset operations

+**Data includes:**
-- `industries.csv` - Industry taxonomy with hierarchical structure
+- Industry taxonomy with hierarchical structure (55 records)
-- `technologies.csv` - Technology taxonomy with hierarchical structure
+- Technology taxonomy with hierarchical structure (45 records)
-- `portfolio_companies.csv` - Portfolio company data with tags
+- Portfolio company data with anonymized information (830 records)
-- `mentees.csv` - Mentee data with roles and company affiliations
+- Mentee data with roles and company affiliations (50 records)
-- `mentors.csv` - Mentor data with bio and expertise information
+- Mentor data with professional bios and expertise (400 records)
-- `users.csv` - Coordinator/admin user data
+- Coordinator/admin user data (2 records)

 ## Schema Separation